puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings.md

 1. Install the YARD gem by running `gem install yard`
 1. Install the `puppet-strings` gem by running `gem install puppet-strings`
-1. **Optional**: Set YARD options for Strings.

-   To use YARD options with Strings, specify a `yardopts` file in the same directory in which you run `puppet strings`.
-Strings supports the Markdown format and automatically sets the YARD `markup` option to `markdown`.

-   To see a list of available YARD options, run `yard help doc` on the command line.
-For details about YARD options configuration, see the [YARD docs](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md#config).

 {:.concept}
 ## Generating documentation with Puppet Strings